Dappy: 2015–present: Eros Apollo and singles

 Dappy's single "Beautiful Me" was released on 29 March 2015 and reached number 19 in the UK.
+The song captures aspects of Dappy's troubled life over the preceding years.
+The music video for the song premiered on 28 January 2015, documenting his financial woes, legal battles, and affairs.
 He followed this up with the promotional release "100 (Built for This)" in July, and the full single "Money Can't Buy" in September 2015.
 All three songs were set to be included on his second All Around the World album Miracles in November 2015, but the album did not eventuate and Dappy has since left All Around the World and released his first independent EP, Eros Apollo, on Christmas Day 2015.